UFC Fight Night: McDonald vs. Lineker: Predictions & Analysis

 A few statistical edges stand out.
 Ferguson throws significantly more leather — a 4.0 sig. strike per minute gap.
 Ferguson is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Vannata has tighter striking defense, making opponents miss more often.

 The Pick: Tony Ferguson over Lando Vannata.
-The model is firm on this one: Ferguson at 78%.
-The market implies 86% for Ferguson, but our model sees only 78%.
-That 8-point gap favoring Vannata is worth watching.
+The model is firm on this one: Ferguson at 84%.
+The market and our model are aligned — the line looks fair.

 Tim Boetsch vs Josh Samman